kubernetes-sigs/external-dns/docs/faq.md

 But there's nothing that actually makes clients resolve those hostnames to the Ingress' IP address.
 Again, you normally have to register each entry with your DNS provider.
 Only if you're lucky can you use a wildcard, like in the example above.

-EnternalDNS can solve this for you as well.
+ExternalDNS can solve this for you as well.

 ### Which DNS providers are supported?